bo-lau/bolau.xyz/content/index.md

 Hi, I'm Bo!
 Welcome to my digital garden 🌷

-I'm currently a Computer Science student at McGill University (but also minoring in Economics and Music Technology).
+I'm currently a Computer Science student at McGill University (but also minoring in Economics).
 I'm working as a Software Engineer at the moment but in past lives I was in marketing, growth, and product management.

 Here's what I'm [reading](https://curius.app/bo-lau) on the internet.